Cricetulus/TCR-antigen-LSTM-model/README.md

 Checkpoints folder contains all the historical model I have used and tested.

 The best one so far is 'LTSM_with_electro_size_donor1_no_repetition_all_CMV_antigen_complex_form' for CMV.
+# training with all antigens
 Futhermore, I also trained data with all the antigens with the same model architecture.
 TCR-antigen bi LTSM RNN trained with donor 1-all antigen.ipynb includes the training and testing with donor 1 data.
 TCR-antigen bi LTSM RNN test with donor 2 -all antigen.ipynb includes the testing result on all antigens from donor 2 data by using the model trained with all antigens.

+# custom training and testing template
+I also generated the scripts for customized combination of MHC and antigen type to train and test.
+TCR-antigen bi LTSM RNN trained with donor 1 Template training.ipynb and TCR-antigen bi LTSM RNN test with differenet donor Template.ipynb
+This script allows to compare the model specific to one kind of antigens or the MHC with the model trained with all data.
+Please put the MHC and antigen choices in the first coding cell in the script.
+Please also paste the optimal threshold value from the training script when use the testing script.